TARS

 Auto-zoom follows active gambit

-The original design required the users to pan through the flow to understand the test health.
-I've refined the design to surface this immediately- the pills at the top show total gambits tested and error count in one glance.
-This shifts the mental model from "navigate the flow to find problems" to "confirm status, then drill in."
+The original design required users to pan through the flow to understand test health.
+I refined the design to surface this immediately.
+Pills at the top surfaced total gambits tested and error count in one glance, shifting the mental model from ‘navigate the flow to find problems’ to ‘confirm status, then drill in.’

 With the canvas resolved, I turned to the control panel.
 I modeled the first version on IDE debugger interfaces, the environment the CS team was most likely familiar with.
 Six controls: play/pause, stop, step into, step out, step over and see logs.